huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_vip.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the vip resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new vip resource.

 * `network_id` - (Required) The Network ID of the VPC subnet to attach the vip to.
     Changing this creates a new vip.